Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 ![Screenshot of 7 IP addresses in the left pane that begin with 10.1.0; the right pane lists the MAC address for each host and whether the host is up.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/1833-1599771794816.png)

 Nmap default scan listing open ports from within the default range.
 (Screenshot Nmap [nmap.org](https://nmap.org/).)
+#assessment

-This OS #fingerprinting can be time-consuming on a large IP scope and is also non-stealthy.
+This OS fingerprinting can be time-consuming on a large IP scope and is also non-stealthy.
 If you want to perform only host discovery, you can use Nmap with the -sn switch (or -sP in earlier versions) to suppress the port scan.
 ## SERVICE DISCOVERY AND NMAP

 Having identified active IP hosts on the network and gained an idea of the network topology, the next step in network reconnaissance is to work out which operating systems are in use, which network services each host is running, and, if possible, which application software is underpinning those services.
 This process is described as service discovery.
 Service discovery can also be used defensively, to probe potential rogue systems and identify the presence of unauthorized network service ports.